rust-embedded/discovery/src/06-hello-world/README.md

 Blinking an LED is like the "Hello, world" of the embedded world.

-But in this section, we'll run a proper "Hello, world" program that prints stuff to your laptop console.
+But in this section, we'll run a proper "Hello, world" program that prints stuff to your computer console.

 Go to the `06-hello-world` directory.
 There's some starter code in it: